-Even harder for me to believe, today (as these very words above were sung by the singers at the International House of Prayer), is that my girls–who are likely weaker than the average American infant–are prime candidates to manifest the strength of God and silence the enemy of oppression/poverty/darkness (call it whatever you want) in their lives and the lives of others.
+Even harder for me to believe, today, is that my girls–who are likely weaker than the average American infant–are prime candidates to manifest the strength of God and silence the enemy of oppression/poverty/darkness (call it whatever you want) in their lives and the lives of others.

 See, that’s the upside down kingdom.
 In this world we think theologians, intellects, academics, business or ministry leaders and strategists or even just really together, fun, got-life-wrapped-around-their-pinky kind of people are those with strength.
 (Mind you, this is a thought many christians would assent to.)
 Yet, God seems to choose the weakest links to display His beauty and love.

 So the natural deduction is that my girls, in their weakest state, can establish the strength of God in ways that even the person you most admire may not be able to access.
 Yep, that’s what had me in tears for quite a while today … but the bigger thing is this: